otjones/thesis/README.md

 ### Code dependancies

 Assets blend file and materials txt file must be in the _assets path_ set within the UI panel.
+Sound sources must have a directivity which must be in the directivities file path specified in UI panel.
 Parts of the code will not run if any of the required inputs are missing, most major errors will be printed in the UI panel.

 ### blender-implement.py